To Protect, Defend, and Serve The Wood Floors of the World ... and their owners.

 you need the Conservancy even more!

-But if you are looking to purchase a new wood floor, The Conservancy is pleased to provide what it considers its most important service:
+But if you are looking to purchase new flooring, The Conservancy is pleased to provide what it considers its most important service:

 creating demand for the finest flooring that protects our Earth's trees from the demand for anything less.